curl/curl/SECURITY.md

 ## OpenSSF Scorecard

-curl has earned Gold status on the OpenSSF Scorecard, reflecting its adherence to rigorous security and best practice standards.
+curl has earned Gold status on the OpenSSF Best Practices, reflecting its adherence to rigorous security and best practice standards.
 This achievement highlights curl's comprehensive documentation, secure development processes, effective change control mechanisms, and strong maintenance routines.
 Meeting these criteria demonstrates curl's